2023

 Research Questions

-• Was the updated experience more motivating to keep playing?
+• Was the updated experience

-• Did the progress and feedback feel meaningful?
+• Did progress and feedback

 • Would you return to the app?